pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Why am I getting "could not connect to ...:8172" message?

-This may happen for three reasons:
+This may happen for several reasons:

 - You start your application that uses `require('mobdebug').start()` call to connect to the IDE, but the **debugger server is not started** in the IDE.
 You can fix this by selecting `Project | Start Debugger Server`; if it is disabled, the server is already started.